MfundoZA/Plannabelle/README.md

 In order to contribute you will need the following:
 - Visual Studio 2019 or higher
 - .NET Core 3.1
-- Have the WPF SDK installed using Visual Studio Installer
+- Have the WPF, ASP.NET and Azure SDK installed using Visual Studio Installer